Vishesh-Chahar/ComputerGraphics/README.md

 ComputerGraphics -> Projects -> Apps -> Source -> \<ProjectName\>

 ## Projects:
+- 3DT: A 3D letter T
+- EarthTess: Tessellation of Earth between sphere and cylinder
 - It's Okay to Cry: Just let it out...
+- Letters Orbiting Cube: Two-dimensional letters orbiting a three-dimensional cube.
+- Mushroom Earth: Earth is not flat
 - Portal: Simulation of an opject passing through a portal.
 Inspiration drawn from the Portal video games.
-- Letters Orbiting Cube: Two-dimensional letters orbiting a three-dimensional cube.
 - Rotating Colorful Letters: Use keyboard commands to increase the rotation speed and scaling rate
 - Transform Colorful Letters 3D: Use mouse and keyboard commands to rotate, scale, and translate the letters.